danbev/learning-wasi/notes/wasm.md

 Just because it has Web in it's name does not limit Wasm to web/browser environment, it can also be run with other runtimes.

+Keep in mind that a wasm module is contains partially compiled code from a language, we can think of it as bitcode.
+But the engine that is going to run the module will need to decode this .wasm file/bytes, validate that it is wellformed, and then compile it to native machine code.

+### WebAssembly.compile
+This will compile the .wasm bytes in an ArrayBuffer so the engine will validtate the format of these bytes and then compile them into native machine code.
+This will be retuned as a WebAssembly.Module.

+### WebAssembly.instantiate
+Remember that a wasm module can have imports and instantiating will create a new WebAssembly.Instance with the passed in import object.
+Another instance might use a different import object but both can use the same WebAssembly.Module.

+The WebAssembly.compile and WebAssembly.instantiate functions can be combined into a singel function call using instantiate(bytes, imports).

 ### Spec
 https://webassembly.github.io/spec/core/